 Rhythm and Blooms did not have the anticipated success due to the major sponsor moving their support to Destination Riverbanks.
 In spite of this, the event did break even.

-Other Revenues, as mentioned is previous reports, continues to be $185,000 over budget and $160,000 over the same time period last year due to the property tax reduction and refund for some Rivermont properties, as well as continued rental income from the remaining two rental properties (which were budgeted at zero dollars).
-FYI, Pool Table Plus vacated the property in May and the Columbia Jazz Company will be vacating at the end of June.
+Other Revenues, as mentioned in previous reports, continues to be $185,000 over budget and $160,000 over the same time period last year due to the property tax reduction and refund for some Rivermont properties, as well as continued rental income from the remaining two rental properties (which were budgeted at zero dollars).
+Pool Table Plus vacated the property in May and the Columbia Jazz Company will be vacating at the end of June.

-Governmental support from Richland County has now caught up on to budget.
+Governmental support from Richland County has now caught up to budget.

 Expenses